Archfx/epsilon/README.md

 ## Surface Duo 2 Status

-While DUO-DE works smoothly on both [Surface Duo (Gen1)](https://support.microsoft.com/en-us/surface/surface-duo-1st-gen-features-and-specs-13f2bba9-2b5d-8802-b021-abf26539eef8) and [Surface Duo 2](https://support.microsoft.com/en-us/surface/surface-duo-2-features-01e772a5-3272-4e2f-b0cd-53b5b73e8d21), some of the extra functionalities like camera, surface pen charging of Duo2 require a lot of reverse engineering work.
+While DUO-DE works smoothly on both [Surface Duo (Gen1)](https://support.microsoft.com/en-us/surface/surface-duo-1st-gen-features-and-specs-13f2bba9-2b5d-8802-b021-abf26539eef8) and [Surface Duo 2](https://support.microsoft.com/en-us/surface/surface-duo-2-features-01e772a5-3272-4e2f-b0cd-53b5b73e8d21), some of the extra functionalities of Duo2 (like ultrawide or zoom sensors of cameras, surface pen charging) require a lot of reverse engineering work.
 The Duo2 reverse engineering work is led by [Ethanol10](https://github.com/Ethanol10).
+Currently, we have extracted lot of information about Duo2, however realizing them as features would take time due to the amount of development and testing required.
 Discussions related to reverse engineering Duo2 are available [here](https://github.com/Archfx/duo-de/discussions/54).

 ## Benchmarks